dnsimple/dnsimple-support/content/articles/changing-domain-contact.md

 These instructions apply only to domains registered with DNSimple.
 If you are hosting the domain with us, and the is domain registered elsewhere, you will have to update the contact information at your current registrar, or transfer the domain to DNSimple.
 </note>

-## Replacing a domain contact
+## Assigning a new domain contact

-If you want to assign a new contact to one of your domains, create the new contact record, then associate the domain to the new contact.
+To assign a new contact to one of your domains, create the new contact record, then associate the domain to the new contact.

 <div class="section-steps" markdown="1">
-##### To change the contact information
+##### Adding and changing contact information

 1. If you have more than one account, select the relevant one.
 1. On the header, click the <label>Contacts</label> tab, then click <label>New Contact</label>.